-GSM vs. EDGE vs. CDMA vs. TDMA
+GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

-GSM vs. EDGE vs. CDMA vs. TDMA
+GSM vs. EDGE vs. CDMA vs. TDMAPin

 The type of technology used by the wireless service provider (GSM, EDGE, CDMA, or TDMA) is essential when buying or selling a mobile phone.